google/comprehensive-rust/src/rust-wasm-template/README.md

 # rust-wasm-template

 This repository contains the minimum amount of code needed to experiment with WebAssembly.
-Including a web server to serve the HTML and WASM as well as the javascript boilerplate needed to load WASM.
+Including a web server to serve the HTML and Wasm as well as the javascript boilerplate needed to load Wasm.

 - `static` contains the static files including compiled webassembly.
 - `src/lib.rs` contains the Rust code.